hyphanet/scripts/README.md

 The first release with an environment, run these steps individually to get all the configuration right.
 Once everything works, run `release-build [build number]`, which automates running these steps:

+0. `update-bookmarks` updates the default bookmark editions and commits if any changes have been made.

 1. `tag-build [build number]` tags a build and prompts for a changelog.

 2. `release-fred` builds the Fred jar and source archive, signs them, creates l10n diffs, and uploads all to osprey.